'My biggest personal struggle has been identity'

 Influential hip-hop website Rapzilla recently named her one of the 10 women to watch in hip-hop, and it’s easy to hear why.

 Born in the Dominican Republic and growing up in Bronx, New York, Ada has packed in an extraordinary amount in her 26 years.
 Her raps, half in Spanish, half in English, have led to tours not only in the USA but in Honduras, Guatemala, El Salvador, Mexico, and Columbia.

-Ada’s childhood and early teens was hugely influenced by the church she attended, which was pastored by her father.
+Ada’s childhood and early teens were hugely influenced by the church she attended, which was pastored by her father.

 Ada turned her back on Christianity.

-But disillusioned by the behind-the-scenes compromise that she saw, Ada turned her back on Christianity when she was age 14-years-old.
+But disillusioned by the behind-the-scenes compromise that she saw, Ada turned her back on Christianity when she was 14.

 She later took up rapping at college, adding her raps to the 2Pac and Biggie Small hits she heard on the radio.
 Her reputation as a rapper around Baltimore grew and grew.